 - Take a Basic Water Rescue or Home Pool Essentials class.

-- The American Red Cross and The Expedition School are just a few organizations that offer these courses.
+- The American Red Cross offers these courses.

 - Watch and share Never Happens: True Stories about Water Safety – TPWD with your teenage children.

 - Remember the 4 R’s: Recognize, respond, rescue, revive (ONENews, TVNZ)

 - Read all of the Layers of Protection.
 Next layer: LEARN CPR.

 - Take and share the Colin’s Hope Water Safety Quiz.